vivian-rogers/JL-tightbinding/inbi/readme.txt

 This can be passed to the bands routine, DOS routine, etc, though it may need tuning.

 Material parameters are defined in InBi.jl, though the notation is certainly lacking for now....

+############### INSTALL ######################

+How do?

+to install julia on ubuntu, use "sudo apt-get install julia" on arch based systems, use "yay -Syu julia-git" because the community repo install is buggy.
+Install yay if not yet installed.

+from there, one can type "julia" then "]" and type: add PyPlot (requires working matplotlib/numpy/etc etc python3 install on machine) add Plots add LinearAlgebra add ColorSchemes add Arpack add SparseArrays add Printf

+I also suggest installing julia-vim for manipulating documents with the nice unicode, if you do like using vim.
+Else, I suggest finding an IDE or text editor that supports unicode.
+I can change the code, but the fancy symbols make it easier I think.

+These things would be automated by running "bash init.sh", which you may also look at.